Carlozzzzz/CSHARP/Learning/Practices CRUDS_10Times/CRUDV1/README.md

 ## Usage

 - Launch the app from Visual Studio or the executable.
-- Use the provided interface to add, view, update, or delete user records.
+- Use the provided interface to add, view, update, or delete user and product records.
 - All changes are reflected in the `CRUDV1` database.

-## Database
+## Database Roadmap

-- The app expects a SQL Server database named `CRUDV1`.
-- Ensure the required tables for user management exist (e.g., `Users` table with appropriate columns).
+1. **Design Tables**
+   - Create a `Users` table for storing user information (e.g., UserID, Name, Email, etc.).
+   - Create a `Products` table for storing product information (e.g., ProductID, Name, Description, Price, etc.).

+2. **Establish Relationships**
+   - If products are associated with users (e.g., each product has an owner), add a foreign key in the `Products` table referencing the `Users` table.

+3. **Implement CRUD Operations**
+   - Use SQL queries or an ORM to perform Create, Read, Update, and Delete operations for both tables.

+4. **Integrate with Application**
+   - Connect the WinForms UI to the database using ADO.NET or Entity Framework.
+   - Ensure forms for both users and products interact with the correct tables.

+5. **Testing**
+   - Test all CRUD operations for both users and products to ensure data integrity and correct functionality.

 ## License